TlaskalV/Deadwood-microbiome/README.md

-# Pipelines code for the analysis of deadwood microbiome
+## Code for the analysis of deadwood microbiome

 The txt files contains code used for sequence data processing.